Table Jumpers and the Missing Mic Device

 What evidence would answer it

-- Unedited TPUSA stage-facing cameras from 6 feet in front of Kirk (requested in CK_FILE)
+- Unedited TPUSA stage-facing cameras from 6 feet in front of Kirk (publicly requested)

 - Inventory of all wireless TX units returned after the event